nielsenchristianole/mlops_oracle_mnist/reports/README.md

 **Developer**

-Our repository is stored in github, where the users (us) have been commiting code these past weeks.
+Our repository is stored in github, where the developers (us) have been commiting code these past weeks.
 Our git contains a precommit with tests before anything is commited to the main.
 Training is done by the developers using a pytorch lightning code framework and hydra along with wandb is used for logging.
 We use google cloud for storing containers, configs and api-keys.
 Here we train through vertix.ai.

 ![this figure](figures/ml-pipeline.png)